-In Seattle and Eastside fundraisers, Biden touts his support for LGBTQ rights and charges Trump with ripping the nation’s ‘moral fabric’
+In Seattle and Eastside fundraisers, Biden touts support for LGBTQ rights and charges Trump with ripping the nation’s ‘moral fabric’

 Vowing to remain optimistic about curing the divisiveness in America, Biden told the crowd, “Folks, we can unite this country … If we can’t do it, we’re gone.”

-Later, at the home of Shirley and his wife, Kim, he spoke to perhaps 100 donors, who’d paid $2,800 for entry.
+Later, at the home of Shirley and his wife, Kim, Biden spoke to perhaps 100 donors, who’d paid $2,800 for entry.
 The Shirleys are major art collectors whose large lakefront property is adorned with metal sculptures and other artworks.
 Biden led off with a joke that it was “great to be back in this great museum.”

 Shirley introduced Biden as “the best candidate to beat Donald Trump,” saying he would restore “honor, dignity, compassion and honesty to the White House.”